 Today, Pennsylvania is the 5th most populous state with 12,823,989 residents.
 It has great cities, such as Philadelphia, Pittsburgh, Harrisburg, and many medium-sized and small towns and boroughs.
 What is common to all of them is that they are ideal for family raising, as you will see in this list.

-ElitePersonalFinance extracted data from the most accurate and latest sources, such as FBI Crime Report, to determine crime rates.
+ElitePersonalFinance extracted data from the most accurate and latest sources, such as the FBI Crime Report, to determine crime rates.
 Additional considered criteria include education, cultural scene, and recreation areas.

 This little town is located in Allegheny County, just 10 miles away from Pittsburgh.
 Its population stands at 19,911.
 Not only does this lovely town have a nationally recognized school district and Upper St. Clair High School, but it was also awarded as one of the top 10 places to live in the country in 2009.
-One thing is for sure – when you see this place, you are going to fall in love with it.
+One thing is for sure – when you see this place, you will fall in love with it.

 Those are the best ten places to raise a family in Pennsylvania.

 You can also send us original images of these 10 places!
-We will post them and that way, your favorite place will look way better on our website.
+We will post them, and that way, your favorite place will look way better on our website.